Polycarbohydrate/awesome-tor/README.md

 - [BridgeDB](https://pythonhosted.org/bridgedb/) - BridgeDB is a collection of backend servers used to distribute Tor Bridges.
 - [Conjure](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/conjure) - Conjure is an anti-censorship tool in the refraction networking (a.k.a. decoy routing) lineage of circumvention systems.
 - [Flash Proxies](https://crypto.stanford.edu/flashproxy/) - Outdated and deprecated bridge type.
 It is a miniature proxy that runs in a web browser.
 - [fteproxy](https://fteproxy.org/) - Outdated and deprecated bridge type.
-Tor traffic resemble plain HTTP.
+Tor traffic resembles plain HTTP.
 The name stands for "Format-Transforming Encryption."
-- [meek](https://support.torproject.org/glossary/meek/) - These pluggable transports all make it look like you are browsing a major web site instead of using Tor.
+- [meek](https://support.torproject.org/glossary/meek/) - These pluggable transports make it look like you are browsing a major website instead of using Tor.
 - [obsf2](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/trac/-/issues/10314) - Outdated and deprecated bridge type.
 Predecessor of obsf3.
 - [obsf3](https://support.torproject.org/glossary/obfs3/) - Outdated and deprecated bridge type.
 Predecessor of obsf4.
 - [obsf4](https://support.torproject.org/glossary/obfs4/) - A pluggable transport that makes Tor traffic look random and also prevents censors from finding bridges by Internet scanning.